Adldap2/Adldap2/docs/setup.md

-It is usually not needed (if utilizing the account suffix), however the functionality is in place if you would like to only allow certain users with the specified prefix to login, or add a domain so you're users do not have to specify one.
+It is usually not needed (if utilizing the account suffix), however the functionality is in place if you would like to only allow certain users with the specified prefix to login, or add a domain so your users do not have to specify one.

 ##### Account Suffix